Guns N' Roses: Lineup changes and sporadic activity (1994–1998)

-Guitarist Zakk Wylde played with the band for several weeks and was considered as a potential second guitarist in 1995.

 Gilby Clarke's contract was not renewed and he was gone from the band by 1995.
 Slash stated in his book that Rose fired Clarke without consulting anyone, claiming he was a "hired hand".
-Clarke was not involved in the recording of 'Sympathy for the Devil': "I knew that that was the ending because nobody told me about it".
+Clarke was not involved in the recording of "Sympathy for the Devil": "I knew that that was the ending because nobody told me about it".
 Clarke mentioned that before the final show of the Use Your Illusion Tour, Rose told him "Hey, enjoy your last show".
 Clarke later sued the band over the use of his likeness in Guns N' Roses Pinball.

 In August 1995, Rose legally left the band and created a new partnership under the band's name.
 Rose later stated that he took this step "to salvage Guns not steal it".
 Rose reportedly purchased the full rights to the Guns N' Roses name in 1997.
 Slash claimed he and bandmates signed over the name under duress: "Axl refused to go onstage one night during the Use Your Illusion tour in 1992 unless the band signed away the name rights to the band.
 Unfortunately, we signed it.
 I didn't think he'd go on stage otherwise."
 Rose denied the claim, saying "(it) Never happened, all made up, fallacy and fantasy.
 Not one single solitary thread of truth to it.
 Had that been the case I would have been cremated years ago legally, could've cleaned me out for the name and damages.
 It's called under duress with extenuating circumstances."

 In 1996, Rose, Slash, McKagan, and former member Izzy Stradlin guested on Anxious Disease, the debut album by the Outpatience.
 This would be the last material the four classic-era band members worked on together.

 The recording of "Sympathy for the Devil", coupled with tension between Slash and Rose, led the former to quit the band officially in October 1996.
 Rose sent a fax notifying MTV of the departure, and Slash responded: "Axl and I have not been capable of seeing eye to eye on Guns N' Roses for some time.
 We tried to collaborate, but at this point, I'm no longer in the band."
 Slash stated, "Axl's whole visionary style, as far as his input in Guns N' Roses, is completely different from mine.
 I just like to play guitar, write a good riff, go out there and play, as opposed to presenting an image."